Creamy Turkey Barley Soup

 - Carrot, Onion, Celery, Mushrooms, and Garlic: The veggies in this soup blend classic mirepoix flavors with mushrooms and garlic.
 These give the soup tons of nutritional value along with great flavor.
 I prefer this soup with button mushrooms.
 You can use cremini mushrooms if you prefer, but I do find they add a gray hue to the broth.

 - Half and Half or Coconut Cream: Both dairy and non-dairy options work great for the creamy element of the soup.
-You can buy canned coconut cream or you can refrigerate a can of coconut milk overnight and scrape the solids from the top.
+You can buy canned coconut cream, or you can refrigerate a can of coconut milk overnight and scrape the solids from the top.

 - Chopped Turkey: You can use a mix of both white and dark meat, or even substitute leftover or rotisserie chicken if that's what you have on hand.